Portrait of Michael Hogg

 Hogg was born in India, spent his childhood in Sri Lanka, and moved to the U.K. in his mid-teens.
 After studying physics for a year, he received his undergraduate degree in psychology from Birmingham University and his PhD in social psychology from Bristol University.
 He started his academic career teaching at Bristol University, and then moved to Australia where he held academic appointments at Macquarie University, the University of Melbourne, and the University of Queensland.
 At the University of Queensland, he founded the Center for Research on Group Processes, served as associate dean of research for the faculty of social and behavioral sciences, and was an Australian Research Council professorial fellow.
 He has also taught at Princeton University; been a British Academy visiting professor at Birmingham University; and a visiting professor and scholar at Aston Business School, the University of California Los Angeles, the University of California Santa Cruz, City University Hong Kong, the University of California Santa Barbara, Università Roma Tre, and Sapienza Università di Roma.
 He moved to California and joined the faculty of Claremont Graduate University in 2006.

-Hogg’s research on intergroup relations, group processes, influence and leadership, and self and identity is associated with the development of social identity theory, and has been widely published (more than 400 scientific publications cited over 120,000 times, h-index 141).
-He is foundation editor-in-chief with Dominic Abrams of the journal Group Processes and Intergroup Relations, an associate editor of The Leadership Quarterly, a senior editor of the Oxford Research Encyclopedia of Psychology, and a former associate editor of the Journal of Experimental Social Psychology.
-Hogg has graduated 38 PhD students, and co-authors with Graham Vaughan the leading introductory Social Psychology text in Europe, Britain and Australasia, first published in 1995 and now in its 9th edition (2022).
+Hogg’s research on intergroup relations, group processes, influence and leadership, and self and identity is associated with the development of social identity theory, and has been widely published (more than 400 scientific publications cited 130,000 times, h-index 143).
+He is foundation editor-in-chief with Dominic Abrams of the journal Group Processes and Intergroup Relations, a senior editor of the Oxford Research Encyclopedia of Psychology, and a former associate editor of the Journal of Experimental Social Psychology, and of The Leadership Quarterly.
+Hogg has graduated 41 PhD students, and co-authors with Graham Vaughan the leading introductory Social Psychology text in Europe, Britain and Australasia, first published in 1995 and now in its 9th edition (2022).

 Guillén, L., Jacquart, P., & Hogg, M. A. (2023).
 To lead, or to follow?
 How self-uncertainty and the dark triad of personality influence leadership motivation.
 Personality and Social Psychology Bulletin, 49(7), 1043-1057.